soumyavk/soumyavk/README.md

-- 👋 Hi, I’m @soumyavk
+## 👋 Hi, I am SOUMYA BHATTACHARJEE

 - 👀 I’m interested in coding and also enthusiastic about machine learning
 - 🌱 I’m currently learning various machine learning algorithms and java programming.